In the ancient Greek myth, Pygmalion sculpts a woman out of clay and desperately, achingly, wishes she could become real.

 Artist's rendering of a solar storm hitting Mars and stripping ions from the planet's upper atmosphere.
 Credits: NASA/GSFC

-Earth may have its very own space palapa, you'll be happy to know.
-The wild space weather the Sun sends our way bombards our planet's atmosphere with high energy radiation.
+In any event, Earth may have its very own space palapa, you'll be happy to know.
+The wild space weather our Sun sends our way bombards our planet's atmosphere with high energy radiation.
 Low frequency radio waves emitted by certain human radio communications affect this radiation.
-The next step scientists are now undertaking is to determine how to manipulate the waves, to design a custom made energy shield that would give us the clout thus far reserved only for other planets and Death Stars.
+The next step scientists are now undertaking is to determine how to manipulate the waves, and design a custom made energy shield that would give us the clout thus far reserved only for sci fi spacecraft and the Death Star.

 For now, if you impatient humans need a Mars fix sooner than 2025 (we're with you!), here's your guide for when to see the red planet in the skies in 2017.